 SSEA is required to test its derivative transactions for hedge effectiveness as of the reporting date as defined by GASB 53.
-SSEA's outstanding electricity financial contracts at June 30, 2022 and 2021 have been determined by management to be effective, while the natural gas financial contracts do not meet the hedge effectiveness criteria.
-Accordingly, changes in fair value of electricity financial contracts are reported as deferred inflows and outflows of resources on the Statements of Net Position, while changes in fair value of natural gas financial contracts are reported in the non-operating section of the Statements of Revenues, Expenses and Changes in Net Position.
+SSEA's outstanding electricity financial contracts at June 30, 2023 and 2022 have been determined by management to be effective, while the natural gas financial contracts do not meet the hedge effectiveness criteria.
+Accordingly, changes in fair value of electricity financial contracts are reported as deferred inflows and outflows of resources on the Statements of Net Position, while changes in fair value of natural gas financial contracts are reported in the non-operating section of the Statements of Revenues, Expenses and Changes in Net Position and then deferred using regulatory accounting.

-The fair value for each of SSEA's derivative transactions have been determined by computing the difference between the contractual forward price and the published forward price at the respective energy market's settlement point(s) at market closing as of June 30, 2022 and 2021.
+The fair value for each of SSEA's derivative transactions have been determined by computing the difference between the contractual forward price and the published forward price at the respective energy market's settlement point(s) at market closing as of June 30, 2023 and 2022.
 All of the derivative transactions are settled and are valued at either the Henry Hub or the Palo Verde Hub, which are settlement hubs in the natural gas and electricity energy markets, respectively.

-Electricity financial contracts - As of June 30, 2022, SSEA has recorded hedged assets of \$41.9 million.
-As of June 30, 2021, SSEA has recorded hedged assets of approximately \$18.4 million.
+Electricity financial contracts - As of June 30, 2023 and 2022, SSEA has recorded hedged assets of \$24,460,843 and \$41,918,281, respectively.

-The following tables provide information related to SSEA's outstanding electricity financial contracts as of June 30, 2022 and 2021.
+The following tables provide information related to SSEA's outstanding electricity financial contracts as of June 30, 2023 and 2022.